zerotier/ZeroTierOne/netconf-service/redis-schema.md

 - !R id :: must be \<address\>
 - !R nwid :: must be \<nwid\>
 - M authorized :: true if node is authorized and will be issued valid certificates and network configurations
-- M bridge :: true if node is an active bridge that should receive all multicast traffic for this net (e.g. a physical-virtual bridge extending a physical network)
+- M bridge :: true if node is an active bridge
 - M name :: name of system
 - M notes :: annotation field
 - R authorizedBy :: user ID of user who authorized membership